Law Offices of M. Gabriela Guraiib | Criminal Defense Attorney | Redwood City, CA

 Do You Have to Consent to a Vehicle Search?

 The Fourth Amendment protects you from unreasonable searches.
 If an officer asks if they can search your vehicle, clearly state, “I do not consent to my vehicle being searched.”
-Without probable cause, any search after this would be unlawful.

 Probable cause to start a search after pulling over a vehicle may be visible contraband or the smell of marijuana.
 Under any circumstance, still clearly state you do not consent to a search.
 If an officer’s probable cause is found to be invalid, the search becomes unlawful.